SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Evaluation

 \subsection{Scalability Analysis}

-We now analyze \name's scalability with varying number of physical servers and under different amounts of skew.
+We now analyze \name's scalability with varying number of physical proxy servers under different workloads.

-\paragraphb{Throughput scaling under bandwidth bottleneck} We study throughput scaling for \name by varying the number of physical servers and comparing its performance against the encryption-only and \pancake baselines.
-For \name, $k$ physical servers constitute $k$ chain-replicated \li instances with $\min(k, 3)$ replicas each, $k$ chain-replicated \lii instances with $\min(k, 3)$ replicas each, and $k$ un-replicated \liii instances (\ie, the system can tolerate up to $\min(k, 3) - 1$ failures).
-For the encryption-only baseline, a separate proxy instance is run on each physical server, and the \pancake baseline always uses only one physical server.
+\paragraphb{Throughput scaling under bandwidth bottleneck} We study throughput scaling for \name by varying the number of physical proxy servers and comparing its performance against the baselines.
+For \name, $k$ physical proxy servers constitute $k$ chain-replicated \li instances with $\min(k, 3)$ replicas each, $k$ chain-replicated \lii instances with $\min(k, 3)$ replicas each, and $k$ unreplicated \liii instances (\ie, the system can tolerate up to $\min(k, 3) - 1$ failures).
+For the encryption-only baseline, a separate proxy instance is run on each physical proxy server, and the \pancake baseline always uses only one physical proxy server.